salesforcecli/plugin-orchestrator/messages/appframework.list.template.md

 # error.AuthenticationError

-Error retrieving AppFramework templates: Authentication issue.
+Error retrieving templates: Authentication issue.

 # error.AuthenticationError.Actions

 - Your session may have expired or you may not have permission to access this resource
 - Try running "sf org login web" to reauthenticate
-- Ensure you have AppFramework enabled and have permission to view templates
+- Ensure you have Data Cloud and Tableau Next enabled and have the AppFrameworkViewApp user permission to view templates
 - Verify the target org is correct and accessible

 # error.GenericError

-Error retrieving AppFramework templates: %s
+Error retrieving templates: %s

 # error.GenericError.Actions

-- Verify that you are using an org with AppFramework enabled
+- Verify that you are using an org with Data Cloud and Tableau Next enabled
 - Check that your credentials and permissions are valid
 - Check your internet connection
 - Try running "sf org login web" to reauthenticate
-- Ensure the target org has AppFramework properly configured
+- Ensure the target org has Data Cloud and Tableau Next properly configured